Molecular medicine is looking for answers ...

 Highlights

-• Double Degree programmes in cooperation with the University of Padua/Italy and University of Oulu/Finland
+• Double Degree programmes in cooperation with the universities of Padua (Italy) and Oulu (Finland)

-• Training in the modern laboratories of Ulm University and Ulm University Hospital
+• Training in modern laboratories of Ulm University and Ulm University Hospital

-• Consistent quality management in studies and teaching
+• Consistent quality management in study and teaching

 • Preparation for a wide range of career opportunities in research